 It seems like feminism is back with a vengeance these days.
 Donald Trump said something about grabbing women in the pussy and it seems like all hell broke loose.
 One thing that I have grown to learn is that emotional reactions are never good.
-A rich white supremacist told the truth about how he feels about women and instead of us as black women saying, “Ok, no more counting on this system.
+A rich white supremacist told the truth about his feelings on women.
+Instead of us as black women saying, “Ok, no more counting on this system.
 Let’s repair our nation and build”, we make picket signs and flood the streets in an attempt to…. do what?
 Take more time away from building our nation and working towards our own healing.

 Black Feminism is nothing but a tool created to further divide the black family unit.
 Equally important, feminism picks up where slavery and cointelpro left off.
 Instead of love and solidarity in our unions and homes, we as women have chosen to lend our power and strength to a movement that has absolutely nothing to do with us.
 Feminism is a white woman’s fight (that dates black to slavery) and black feminism is a joke.
 It is a joke that we somehow have conned ourselves into believing it is necessary to our growth and development as individuals.
 What about the nation?